-Arnold Ludvig is the composer for his new Reykjavík based jazz quintet, a high-octane quintet comprised of great musicians, composers, and award winners.
+Arnold Ludvig is the composer of his new Reykjavík based jazz quintet, a high-octane quintet comprised of great musicians, composers, and award winners.

-The music is Nordic jazz with a wide variety of stylistic tendencies, such as funk, blues , latin jazz, folk, ethnic, and world music.
-The approach is high-level interplay and lots of room for improvisation.
+The music is Nordic jazz with a wide variety of jazz related stylistic tendencies such as latin, funk, blues ,folkloric music, including a new approach with high-level interplay and lots of room for improvisation.

 AWARDS, PRIZES and NOMINATIONS

-Jóel Pálsson: has been awarded 6 times at the Icelandic Music Awards for his albums, thereof 5 awards for Jazz Album of the Year.
+Jóel Pálsson: has been awarded 6 times at the Icelandic Music Awards (IMA) for his albums, thereof 5 awards for Jazz Album of the Year.
 Jóel was nominated for the Nordic Council Music prize in 2011 and 2016.
 Jóel won with the band, ANNES, for Best Jazz Album at the 2018 IMA for their 2017 album, Annes.

-Sigurdur Flosason: was nominated for the Nordic Council’s music prize in 2000 and 2003 and is a 5 time winner of the Icelandic Music Awards.
+Sigurður Flosason: was nominated for the Nordic Council’s music prize in 2000 and 2003 and is a 5 time winner of the Icelandic Music Awards (IMA).
 He was also nominated for the Danish Music Awards in 2011 for a recording with Danish singer, Cathrine Legardh.
 Sigurður won for Best Jazz Compositions at the 2018 IMA for his 2017 album, Green Moss Black Sand.

-Einar Scheving: won the Icelandic Music Awards 2 years in a row, in 2006 for Best Jazz Composition and in 2007 for Jazz Album of the Year, Cycles.
+Einar Scheving: won the Icelandic Music Awards (IMA) 2 years in a row, in 2006 for Best Jazz Composition and in 2007 for Jazz Album of the Year, Cycles.
 Einar won with the band, ANNES, for Best Jazz Album at the 2018 IMA for their 2017 album, Annes.